A New Research Agenda

 Chapter 10: Conclusion: Methodological Issues in International Business

-with Sarianna M. Lundan 10.1 INTRODUCTION This book has outlined a new research agenda for international business studies.
+10. Conclusion: methodological issues in international business with Sarianna M. Lundan 10.1 INTRODUCTION This book has outlined a new research agenda for international business studies.
 It has focused on economic aspects of the subject, although its implications are more far-reaching than that.
 Quite how far-reaching they are is one of the issues addressed in this chapter.
 The new research agenda is radical in the sense that it involves four major changes in approach.
 These changes were outlined in Chapter 1 and are explained in more detail below (Section 10.2).
 They involve switching from a relatively static, partial, deterministic and narrowly economic view of IB to a more dynamic systems-oriented view in which the impact of volatility is fully recognized.
 The new approach shows how entrepreneurial activity generates ﬂexibility within the global system, and explains how social as well as economic factors govern the way in which the system evolves.
 The global systems view set out in this book is not the only way of approaching the modelling of IB, however.
 For example, Whitley (1992a, b) has articulated a competing view of IB using his theory of national business systems.
 Similarly, Porter (1990, 1991) has set out his views on IB by extending his ideas on competitive strategy.
 Thus there is strong competition between rival models.
 A long-standing source of competition in IB modelling derives from the different disciplines represented in the subject.
 The approach adopted in this book builds on the foundations of economic theory.
-In many cases, rival approaches are based on other disciplines.
-Thus Whitley...
+In many cases, rival approaches...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.